moves-rwth/prophesy/README.md

 - Tom Janson
 - Lutz Klinkenberg

-We would like to thank Christian Hensel and Tim Quatmann for their contributions in the Storm backend, and Gereon Kremer for his support of CArL.
+We would like to thank Christian Hensel and Tim Quatmann for their contributions in the Storm backend, Murat Cubuktepe for his support in developing the QCQP-driven sampling, and Gereon Kremer for his support of CArL.
-The foundations of Prophesy were developed in close cooperation with Nils Jansen, Joost-Pieter Katoen, and Erika Abraham.
+Prophesy is developed in close cooperation with Nils Jansen, Joost-Pieter Katoen, and Erika Abraham.